Omi Gurung

 Omi Gurung (born Sandeep Gurung), is an Indian fashion designer and social entrepreneur from Sikkim.
 He is popularly known as "The Green Man" of Sikkim.
+He is one of the famous personalities of Sikkim.

 Biography

 Gurung was born and brought up in Sikkim.
 He is the youngest son of R.K.
-Gurung, former Secretary, Department of Mines, Minerals & Geology, Government of Sikkim and Beena Gurung.
+Gurung, former Secretary of the Department of Mines, Minerals & Geology in the Government of Sikkim, and Beena Gurung.